About Pathway to Freedom, Inc.

 Founder/Executive Director

-In, 2011, Mr. McLean became the Founder and Executive Director of Pathway to Freedom, Inc. Mr. McLean was employed with Prison Fellowship Ministries from 2000-2011, and served as Director of the InnerChange Freedom Initiative program (IFI), Arkansas from 2006-2011.
-He served as the IFI Reentry Manager in Kansas from 2000-2005.
+In, 2011, Mr. McLean became the Founder and Executive Director of Pathway to Freedom, Inc. Mr. McLean was employed with Prison Fellowship Ministries from 2000- 2011, and served as Director of the InnerChange Freedom Initiative program (IFI), Arkansas from 2006-2011.
+He served as the IFI Reentry Manager in Kansas from 2000- 2005.
 In 2005, Mr. McLean served on the Reentry Subcommittee to Foster Prisoner Risk Reduction and Reentry under Kathleen Sebelius, the Governor of Kansas.
 He served on Arkansas, Governor Asa Hutchinson’s Restore Hope Summit Committee since inception, and was selected to serve as the Governor’s Restore Hope Summit Moderator in 2015 and 2017; “A Call to Action for Business and Faith Leaders on Foster Care and Prison Reentry”.
 Mr. McLean is an Offender Workforce Development Specialist through the National Institute of Corrections and a member of the American Corrections Association.
 In, 2018, Mr. McLean was honored with the Marie Interfaith Civic Leadership Award, given annually to recognize people whose work addresses community issues in Arkansas.
+He was appointed by Arkansas Governor, Sarah Huckabee Sanders to serve on the newly Legislative Recidivism Reduction Task Force in 2023.

 Program Manager